 MagicBands and special effects

-If you are a DVC owner or if you have one of the limited edition MagicBands, you may get a little treat when scanning your band at some Mickey head touch points.
+If you are a DVC owner, an Annual Passholder, or if you have one of the limited-edition MagicBands, you may get a little treat when scanning your band at some Mickey head touchpoints.

-Usually when a band is scanned at the touch points the Mickey head will turn green, but some of the special bands activate different colors or color combinations and some even have audio attached.
+Usually, when a band is scanned at the touchpoints, the Mickey head will turn green, but some special bands activate different colors or color combinations.
+Some even have audio attached!

 Video: Unboxing MagicBands